jhawkins002/jhawkins002.github.io/README.md

 ## Notes

-A few quick credits for various third party items used in the current public version of the site:
+A quick credit for any various third party items used in the current public version of the site:

 [Phosphor Duotone Icons](https://www.svgrepo.com/collection/phosphor-duotone-icons/)